 A manual with detailed instruction for thesis/dissertation/DA scholarly activity preparation and clearance (Instructions for Preparing Theses, Dissertation, DA Papers, and Professional Projects) is available on the Graduate School website or from the Graduate School.

-If the candidate’s program requires no thesis/dissertation/DA scholarly activity, the department or college/division is responsible for having a written examination on the degree program prepared and administered.
-If the student’s performance is judged to be satisfactory or if it is determined that deficiencies may be cleared up during the oral examination, the examining committee conducts the oral examination on the scheduled date.
+Graduate students in programs that are primarily course-based, professional training programs are not required to have a final exam, based on the guidelines for those programs as specified in the Graduate Catalog.
+If the candidate’s program requires a final exam but does not result in a thesis/dissertation/DA scholarly activity, the department or college/division is responsible for having a written examination on the degree program prepared and administered.
+If the student’s performance is judged to be satisfactory or if it is determined that deficiencies may be cleared up during the oral examination, the advisory committee conducts the oral examination on the scheduled date.
 Otherwise, the student may be expected to complete subsequent requirements before the oral examination is held.
 All oral examinations must be completed at least three (3) weeks prior to the date of graduation (see Dates, Deadlines, and Procedures section of catalog).